In Nova Scotia an election can be requested at any time by the Premier.

 Election day always occurs on a Tuesday in Nova Scotia.
 In the Elections Nova Scotia elections calendar, election day is Day 0.

 Electors may choose any one of many opportunities to vote any day of the week except Sunday between the hours of 9:00am and 6:00pm as soon as the Notice of Election is posted in the returning office.
-They may choose to vote in person in their returning office or at any returning office in the Province, or they may choose to apply to vote by write-in ballot in their place of residence, by mail, by agent or by write-in ballot coordinator.
+They may choose to vote in person in their returning office or at any returning office or community poll in the Province, or they may choose to apply to vote by write-in ballot in their place of residence, by mail, by agent or by write-in ballot coordinator.

-Final day of preparation for election day.
+Final day of preparation before election day.
 Nova Scotia elections have been held on Tuesdays by law since the early 1960s.
 Federal elections are held on Mondays and this day was considered for Nova Scotia; but many holidays occur on a Monday.
 This extra day allows Nova Scotians to take advantage of their holiday Monday when one occurs.
 If there is no Monday holiday, it is an extra day of preparation for the candidates, recognized parties, and election officers.

 Polls are open from 8:00am to 8:00pm.
-After the polls close, election officers count the ballots and phone in the unofficial results to their returning office, who in turn, informs the Chief Electoral Officer.
+After the polls close, election officers count the ballots and phone in the unofficial results to their returning office, who in turn, inform the Chief Electoral Officer.
 The media report the unofficial results to the general public.

 On the Thursday morning after election day, in the presence of the candidates or their representatives, each returning officer reviews the results reported by each deputy returning officer and compiles the elections results.
 The Official Addition is then delivered to the Chief Electoral Officer.